Apple (NASDAQ:AAPL) Given a $150.00 Price Target by JPMorgan Chase & Co. Analysts

-JPMorgan Chase & Co. set a $150.00 price objective on Apple (NASDAQ:AAPL) in a report released on Wednesday, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the iPhone maker’s stock.
+Apple (NASDAQ:AAPL) received a $150.00 price objective from investment analysts at JPMorgan Chase & Co. in a note issued to investors on Wednesday, Borsen Zeitung reports.
+The firm currently has a “buy” rating on the iPhone maker’s stock.
+JPMorgan Chase & Co.‘s price objective suggests a potential upside of 13.69% from the company’s current price.

-Several other research firms have also weighed in on AAPL.
-Needham & Company LLC lifted their price objective on Apple from $140.00 to $170.00 and gave the stock a buy rating in a research report on Thursday, January 28th.
-Smith Barney Citigroup upped their price target on shares of Apple from $125.00 to $150.00 in a research report on Friday, December 18th.
-The Goldman Sachs Group restated a sell rating and issued a $83.00 price objective on shares of Apple in a report on Thursday, April 1st.
-Wells Fargo & Company lifted their target price on shares of Apple from $155.00 to $160.00 and gave the stock an overweight rating in a research report on Thursday, January 28th.
-Finally, Sanford C. Bernstein set a $132.00 target price on shares of Apple and gave the company a neutral rating in a research note on Monday, March 8th.
-Two analysts have rated the stock with a sell rating, nine have assigned a hold rating and twenty-seven have given a buy rating to the company.
-The stock presently has a consensus rating of Buy and a consensus price target of $136.77.
+Several other research firms have also issued reports on AAPL.
+Needham & Company LLC upped their target price on Apple from $140.00 to $170.00 and gave the company a “buy” rating in a report on Thursday, January 28th.
+Piper Sandler upped their target price on Apple from $135.00 to $160.00 and gave the company an “overweight” rating in a report on Thursday, January 28th.
+Royal Bank of Canada reaffirmed a “buy” rating and issued a $171.00 target price (up from $154.00) on shares of Apple in a report on Monday, February 8th.
+The Goldman Sachs Group reaffirmed a “sell” rating and issued a $83.00 target price on shares of Apple in a report on Thursday, April 1st.
+Finally, Canaccord Genuity upped their target price on Apple from $150.00 to $155.00 and gave the company a “buy” rating in a report on Thursday, January 28th.
+Two investment analysts have rated the stock with a sell rating, nine have given a hold rating and twenty-seven have assigned a buy rating to the company’s stock.
+The stock has an average rating of “Buy” and an average price target of $136.80.

-The company also recently announced a quarterly dividend, which was paid on Thursday, February 11th.
-Investors of record on Monday, February 8th were given a $0.205 dividend.
-This represents a $0.82 dividend on an annualized basis and a yield of 0.61%.
-The ex-dividend date of this dividend was Friday, February 5th.
-Apple’s payout ratio is 25.00%.

-In related news, COO Jeffrey E. Williams sold 133,867 shares of the business’s stock in a transaction dated Monday, April 5th.
+In other news, SVP Deirdre O’brien sold 18,216 shares of the business’s stock in a transaction that occurred on Friday, April 16th.
+The stock was sold at an average price of $134.01, for a total value of $2,441,126.16.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, COO Jeffrey E. Williams sold 133,867 shares of the business’s stock in a transaction that occurred on Monday, April 5th.
 The stock was sold at an average price of $125.74, for a total value of $16,832,436.58.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Insiders own 0.06% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-Baugh & Associates LLC increased its holdings in Apple by 0.6% during the 1st quarter.
-Baugh & Associates LLC now owns 76,001 shares of the iPhone maker’s stock worth $9,284,000 after purchasing an additional 463 shares in the last quarter.
-Barton Investment Management boosted its stake in shares of Apple by 37.3% in the 1st quarter.
-Barton Investment Management now owns 27,540 shares of the iPhone maker’s stock worth $3,364,000 after buying an additional 7,486 shares during the last quarter.
-NEXT Financial Group Inc boosted its stake in shares of Apple by 0.9% in the 1st quarter.
-NEXT Financial Group Inc now owns 287,336 shares of the iPhone maker’s stock worth $35,098,000 after buying an additional 2,474 shares during the last quarter.
-Systematic Alpha Investments LLC boosted its stake in shares of Apple by 24.5% in the 1st quarter.
-Systematic Alpha Investments LLC now owns 474,760 shares of the iPhone maker’s stock worth $57,992,000 after buying an additional 93,360 shares during the last quarter.
-Finally, Hanlon Investment Management Inc. boosted its stake in shares of Apple by 29.4% in the 1st quarter.
-Hanlon Investment Management Inc. now owns 15,145 shares of the iPhone maker’s stock worth $1,850,000 after buying an additional 3,443 shares during the last quarter.
-57.77% of the stock is owned by hedge funds and other institutional investors.
+The disclosure for this sale can be found here.
+0.06% of the stock is currently owned by insiders.

+Hedge funds have recently added to or reduced their stakes in the stock.
+Clear Perspectives Financial Planning LLC bought a new position in Apple in the 4th quarter valued at approximately $27,000.
+Cordant Inc. lifted its position in Apple by 302.4% in the 3rd quarter.
+Cordant Inc. now owns 503 shares of the iPhone maker’s stock valued at $58,000 after acquiring an additional 378 shares in the last quarter.
+EMC Capital Management bought a new position in Apple in the 4th quarter valued at approximately $80,000.
+MD Financial Management Inc. bought a new position in Apple in the 4th quarter valued at approximately $93,000.
+Finally, Insight Financial Services purchased a new stake in Apple during the 4th quarter valued at $95,000.
+57.77% of the stock is currently owned by institutional investors and hedge funds.

 Apple Company Profile